Magento Certification Name Changes

 An official Adobe Certified Expert designation acknowledges your established expertise to help current and future business clients succeed!

-Partners receive a 33% discount on all certification exam pricing.
-Email email@example.com to request your discount(s).
+Partners with a status of bronze and higher receive a 33% discount on all certification exam pricing.
+Email firstname.lastname@example.org to request your discount(s).

 Where to start?
 Check out the Partner Learner Journey from the Adobe Solution Partner Program today.